YashPat22/16824_VLR_ComicGen/README.md

 ## Results

 ### Diffusion Model
+The diagram below shows the overall diffusion pipeline.
 ![Diffusion Model Pipeline](diffusion.png)

+To visualize different experiments, we fixed the result of the txt2img diffsion model as shown below:
 ![Canny Edge Features](DiffusionImages/txt2img_grid.png)

+Based on the generated txt2img image, we ran different experiments with guidance scale and inference steps.
 All the result images can be found in: [Diffusion Images](DiffusionImages/)

 ### Large Language Model